 How Does the American Standard Champion 4 Compare to a Leading Competitor?

-The Champion 4 is one of American Standard’s most popular models, therefore it is right to compare it to another leading brand’s most popular toilet.
+The American Standard Champion 4 toilet is one of the brand’s most popular models, therefore it is right to compare it to another leading brand’s most popular toilet.
 This is why I chose the highly rated TOTO Ultramax II.

 Both of these toilets have a very similar design.
 Both are one-piece, elongated toilets that have a trapway design on the sides of the base.
 The Ultramax II is a little bit more compact in size and is about one inch shorter in height and length.